richardcornish/django-markdowny/docs/usage.rst

    # Hello, world!
    {% endmarkdowny %}

 Because Django's template language is not Python, template tags expect either a string or a number as a keyword argument.
-Therefore, in instances when Pygments's ``HtmlFormatter`` constructor expects a Python data type, such as a string, number, boolean, or list, the value of the keyword argument should be the equivalent string or number.
+Therefore, in instances when Python Markdown's ``Markdown`` constructor expects a Python data type, such as a string, number, boolean, or list, the value of the keyword argument should be the equivalent string or number.
 For example, pass ``'true'`` as the equivalent of ``True`` or ``'[...]'`` as the equivalent of ``[...]``.
 Numbers can be left as is.
 All keyword arguments are later coerced into Python data types.

 See Python Markdown's documentation on the |Markdown|_ class for all available keyword arguments.